-Retired Geologist tracks down earliest references to petroleum and first sightings.
+Geologist tracks down first references to petroleum sightings.

-Retired and living in Tulsa, Raymond P. Sorenson initially focused his research on geological surveys, reports from exploring expeditions, and scientific journals before progressing to references cited by others, Sorenson concentrated on North America and English language sources – the most readily available – but discovered other rare sources as well.
+Sorenson, retired and living in Tulsa, initially focused his research on geological surveys, reports from other exploring expeditions, and scientific journals.
+He then progressed to references cited by others, concentrated his efforts on North America and English language sources — the most readily available — but discovered rare sources as well.

-In 2020, Sorenson contacted the American Oil & Gas Historical Society to share his bibliography of “Pre-Drake” publications.
-His work now includes more than 740 reference pages (with captured images) of his sources for the earliest signs of hydrocarbons in North America and other parts of the world.
+The petroleum geologist’s ongoing work has added more than 740 reference pages (with captured images) of his sources for the earliest signs of hydrocarbons in North America and other parts of the world.

 “I have an additional list of cited references that I have not yet examined of comparable size,” Sorenson added in a follow-up email to AOGHS.
 “The majority are in languages other than English, and I suspect that many of them will not be accessible through my library resources (or my linguistic skill set).”